rudra2833/BlueBE/Readme.md

 - [Model Link](#)

 npm i -D nodemon
 npm i -D prettier -> leads to installing of few files

 npm i mongoose dotenv express

 here we use process.env.PORT and all here the process means the current running process

+FOR STARTING THE SERVER
+WRITE-> npm run dev